MihirBani2000/BrickBreaker_Python_Game/ideas.md

 # design

-## class things

-- position x,y

-### sub classes of things

-- bricks
-- ball
-- paddle

 ### class bricks

 - some health or strength of a brick
 - if health zero, delete the brick, or make it disappear
 - different types of bricks (subclasses),
   (different color, strength)
   (change the color as the health changes)
   - indestructible
   - 3 hits
   - 2 hits